-Since 2013 Korea has conducted a sea trial to mitigate bycatch of seabird in the Korean tuna longline fisheries in collaboration with BirdLife International, and is carrying out the work in 2016 as well.
-In addition, since 2015 Korea has collected SBT ovary through the observer program in order to contribute to the SPR proposal for estimating size/age at maturity of southern bluefin tuna.
+Korea carried out a sea trial to mitigate bycatch of seabird in the Korean tuna longline fisheries in collaboration with BirdLife International for 4 year, 2013-2016.
+And since 2015 Korea has collected SBT otolith and ovary through the observer program in order to contribute to the SPR proposal for estimating size/age at maturity of southern bluefin tuna.